-Residents must be provided with protected time to participate in core didactic activities.
+4.11.
+Didactic and Clinical Experiences Residents must be provided with protected time to participate in core didactic activities.
 (Core)

-4.11.a.
-The core curriculum must include a didactic program based upon the core knowledge content of internal medicine and pediatrics to ensure each resident acquires the knowledge, skills, and attitudes needed for the practice of medicine and pediatrics.
+- 4 11 a The educational program must include didactic instruction based upon the core knowledge content of internal medicine and pediatrics to ensure each resident acquires the knowledge, skills, and attitudes needed for the practice of medicine and pediatrics.
+(Core) - 4.11.a.1.
+The program should document monthly meetings for educational activities, such as jointly-sponsored journal clubs, clinic conferences, occasional combined grand rounds, conferences on medical ethics program administration and research.
+(Detail) - The program should provide opportunities for residents to have peer-peer and 4.11.a.2. peer-faculty member interaction.
+(Detail) - 4.11.b.
+Residents must be provided patient- or case-based approach to clinical teaching that includes interactions between an individual resident and the teaching faculty member, bedside teaching, discussion of pathophysiology, and the use of up-todate diagnostic and therapeutic decision-making.
 (Core)

-- 4.11.a.1.
-The program must afford each resident an opportunity to review all of the core curriculum topics.
-(Core) - 4.11.a.2.
-The didactic program should include lectures, web-based content, pod casts, etc. (Detail) - 4.11.a.3.
-Residents should have the opportunity to participate in morning report, grand rounds, journal club, and morbidity and mortality (or quality improvement) conferences that also involve faculty.
-(Detail) - 4.11.a.4.
-The program should document monthly meetings for educational activities with internal medicine-pediatrics residents, such as jointly-sponsored journal clubs, clinic conferences, occasional combined grand rounds, conferences on medical ethics program administration and research.
-(Detail) - 4.11.a.5.
-The program should provide opportunities for residents to have peer-peer and peer-faculty interaction.
-(Detail) - 4.11.b.
-Patient-based teaching must include direct interaction between the resident and the attending physician at the patient's bedside, in consultative services or in clinic settings with discussion of pathophysiology and use of up-to-date diagnostic and therapeutic evidence.
-(Core) - 4.11.c.
+4.11.c.
 Curriculum

-The majority of educational experiences that constitute the combined internal medicine-pediatrics curriculum must be derived from the educational experiences and training that have been accredited as part of the categorical internal medicine program by the Review Committee for Internal Medicine and as part of the categorical pediatrics program by the Review Committee for Pediatrics.
+The majority of educational experiences that constitute the combined curriculum must be derived from the educational and training experiences of the accredited internal medicine program, as prescribed in the ACGME Program Requirements for Graduate Medical Education in Internal Medicine, and of the accredited pediatrics program, as prescribed in the ACGME Program Requirements for Graduate Medical Education in Pediatrics.
 (Core)

 - 4.11.c.1.
 The curriculum must provide a cohesive planned educational experience, and not simply be a series of rotations between the two specialties.
 (Core) - 4.11.c.2.
-For each required rotation (four-week or one-month block or longitudinal experience), a faculty member must be responsible for curriculum development, and ensuring orientation, supervision, teaching, and timely feedback and evaluation.
+For each required rotation (four-week or one-month block or longitudinal experience), a faculty member must be responsible for curriculum development, and ensuring orientation, supervision, teaching, and timely feedback and evaluation of the residents.
 (Core) - 4.11.c.3.
-Residents must have graded responsibility for patient care and teaching.
+There must be 24 months of education and training in each specialty.
+(Core) - 4.11.c.3.a.
+Twenty-two of these months must be in clinical rotations and other educational experiences.
 (Core) - 4.11.c.4.
-There must be 24 months of training in each specialty.
-(Core) - 4.11.c.4.a.
-Twenty-two months of training must be in clinical rotations and other educational experiences.
-(Core) - 4.11.c.5.
 Night assignments should have formal goals, objectives, and a specific evaluation component.
 (Core)